3-Day Beginner Glute Workout Plan

 Rest

-Hold dumbbells in front of your thighs.
-Push your hips back with a soft knee bend, lowering the dumbbells along your legs until you feel a deep stretch in your hamstrings.
+Stand with feet hip width apart, holding a barbell or dumbbells in front of your thighs.
+Push your hips back with a soft knee bend, lowering the weight along your legs until you feel a deep stretch in your hamstrings.
 Drive your hips forward to return.
+The video shows the barbell version but this exercise can be performed with either a barbell or dumbbells.

 Muscles Worked